-In ARIADNE a Linked Data Special Interest Group (SIG)79 has been formed that acts as an interface with the wider Linked Data community, communicating developments between the community and ARIADNE (and vice versa), looking for synergy, and relevant common use cases.
-Participants of the first meeting of the ARIADNE Linked Data SIG (2013) noted a still low uptake or even awareness of the Linked Data approach by archaeological research and other organisations.
+77 MASA - Mémoire des Archéologues et des Sites Archéologiques, http://masa.hypotheses.org the Linked Data approach by archaeological research and other organisations.
 The participants saw a clear need of raising awareness of advantages offered by Linked Data and promoting further adoption in the sector.
 Furthermore, to leverage the creation and interlinking of Linked Data resources, practical guidance and easy to use tools are necessary.